 Is it the idea that this heritage is continuous?
 There is a sense in which everyone’s heritage is continuous, in that every human being is born into a social context that predates them and which has evolved in an unbroken chain back to the very first human society (and yes, even beyond).
 There are other senses in which everyone’s heritage is discontinuous, partly because individuals are frail repositories of cultural knowledge, and partly because the vicissitudes of human existence mean that there are relatively frequent disruptions to cultural continuity.

 - If the English can no longer trace the links between their culture and the culture of the proto-Europeans who first walked into central Europe from Asia, is there cultural continuity or discontinuity?
-The links are real even if they unknown.
+The links are real even if unknown.

 - If you cannot name your great-grandmother or describe her attitude to moral issues, is there cultural continuity or discontinuity?
 Her influence may still be upon you.